vantainguyen/3D_V-Net_MagneticField/README.md

 In linux, the command can be like:
 !wget https://osf.io/download/rg7fb;
 !unzip rg7fb
-The folder contains the weights is saved_model_nograd should appear in the current working directory.
+The folder contains the weights is "saved_model_nograd" should appear in the current working directory.